-A veteran cop, Murtaugh, is partnered with a young suicidal cop, Riggs.
-Both having one thing in common; hating working in pairs.
+A veteran policeman, Murtaugh, is partnered with a younger, suicidal officer, Riggs.
+They both have one thing in common: hating working in pairs.
 Now they must learn to work with one another to stop a gang of drug smugglers.

 109 of 157 people found this review helpful.